imintinvestors/imintinvestors.com/content/article/20180524-what-it-will-take.md

 Currently most of Imints revenue comes from the top six smartphone makers.
 Imint currently has half of them as customers.
 Not even getting most of them would increase the revenue enough for a return to the old company valuations.
 It will not even happen if Imint achieves 100% penetration on existing customers as the volume rebates will make the marginal contribution small.

+> Imint needs streamline the integration process into a highly efficient factory line.

 However, if Imint succeeds in creating a factory like system for integrating small and medium sized smartphone makers in an efficient and scalable manner they could have a lot more of these customers then the current handful they have.
 As rebate levels never get as high for these customers that would significantly increase the addressable market for stabilization and the value of that market.

+> Rebate levels for small and medium sized customers are more modest.

 Looking on Imints revenue numbers broken down by region one can recognize that in 2017 Imint earned 9% of the revenue from Sharp, their only customer in Japan during the year and they made 8% of the revenue in Europe from Wiko and BQ.
 The good news is that Imint is so far only scratching the surface when it comes to customers of this size.